romancow/karma-autoload/README.md

 # karma-autoload

-Add automatically, into your Karma configuration, all dependencies defined in your package.json.
+Automatically add dependepncies defined in your package.json into your Karma configuration.
 Module on NODE > 5.0

 ## Getting started